mrmcshane/docker-training/README.md

 A Dockerfile is a text file that describes a container image.

-Each line is a separate layer.
+A container has layers, like an onion, or an ogre.
+Each instruction is considered a layer.

 For example, to use a minimal nginx base image and copy app code from app/ to the web root: